 4. Smoky fireplace

 Another sign that your chimney needs to be cleaned is if you notice smoke coming into the room from the fireplace.
-If this happens, the smoke isn’t adequately ventilated and is backing up into the room.
+If this happens, the smoke isn’t adequately ventilated and backs up into the room.

 This is not only a fire hazard, but it can also be dangerous for your health.
 Smoke from a fireplace can consist of carbon monoxide and other poisonous gases.